kondster/genai-exercise-generator/README.md

    - Select a set of previous marks from the provided options, which include different performance levels.

 4. **Select Subject**:
    - Choose the subject for which you want to generate the exercise.
-Options include Grammar, Vocabulary, Reading Comprehension, Writing, Algebra, and Geometry.
+Options vary depending on the selected grade.
+For Literature, the generated exercise will focus on the Literature of the selected output language (e.g. French Literature if you select French language).

 5. **Generate Exercise**:
    - Click the "Generate Exercise" button to initiate the AI-driven exercise creation process.